Kevinabj/KFY-reinforcement/README.md

 # Deep RL: DQN, PPO, SAC, TD3

-A from-scratch PyTorch re-implementation of four canonical deep reinforcement learning algorithms — DQN, PPO, SAC, and TD3 — compared head-to-head on four Gymnasium classic-control benchmarks (CartPole, Acrobot, Pendulum, MountainCarContinuous).
+A from-scratch PyTorch re-implementation of four canonical deep reinforcement learning algorithms (DQN, PPO, SAC, and TD3) compared head-to-head on four Gymnasium classic-control benchmarks (CartPole, Acrobot, Pendulum, MountainCarContinuous).
 Every run uses three random seeds, and the analysis reports mean episode return with 95% bootstrap confidence intervals so the comparison is honest rather than cherry-picked.
 The repo also includes four pre-registered ablations, one per algorithm, that stress the canonical hyperparameter each one is most sensitive to.

 ## Requirements